fabianhabil/cp-learn/README.md

-# openkattisfabian
+# competitive-programming-learn

-just my open kattis answer that i solved.\
+just for a hobby and learning for the interview.\
 [Kattis Profile](https://open.kattis.com/users/fabian-habil)